Webhooks API

 charset=UTF-8&utf8=%E2%88%9A&event=cancel&order_ref_1=QWER1234&order_ref_2=%22%22&order_ref=ca412138-0af6-4079-a92d-24f7a0ffb18a&m_signature=K6hDNSwfcJjF%2BsuAJqXAjA%3D%3D

-SeQura expects an application/json response to that request, each event type defines it's own protocol (look for the specific details below).
+seQura expects an application/json response.
+Each event type defines its own protocol (see details below).

 {"error": "Unknown event 'event-name'"}